Edmonton Oilers Will Announce Dave Tippett as Coach on Tuesday

 He probably also liked the fact he could jump back into the NHL with a team and not have to wait two seasons.

-Related: NHL Rumors: Flames, Penguins, Golden Knights, More
+Related – NHL Rumors: Flames, Penguins, Golden Knights, More

 The Tippett Deal and Oilers Changes